Reformatory district

 Beauty and solace in the city

-by Amelia Meister, almost 2 years ago
+by Amelia Meister, over 2 years ago

 The Reformatory lands are a place that I go when I am in need of beauty and solace.
 I love the diversity and abundance of birds.
 I have many memories of biking with my child on the trails, or sitting by one of the many water features watching birds, frogs and other creature.
 My child grew up with these lands as part of their life and it is very important that they have that continuity to be able to offer the same to their children, if that happens one day.